zero-to-mastery/resources/WebDesignResources.md

 ## Images &amp; Video

-- [AllTheFreeStock](http://allthefreestock.com/): A central place to search for free stock photos and videos.

 - [Coverr](https://coverr.co/): Free stock videos to add to your websites.

 - [Gratisography](https://gratisography.com/): Another source of free stock photos.